wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

 <a name="lights"></a>
 ## The Lights

 Lights are the main 'output' of my smart home and are controlled by various inputs.
 As I use Deconz as my main Zigbee hub I'm not limited to a single brand.
+I have tested multiple brands (Hue, Ikea, OSRAM, Innr) and the lights I use the most are described here:

 <div class="hw-row">
   <div class="hw-image"><img src="/assets/images/ha/hardware/hue_color.png"></div>